Cordillera Blanca Research Expedition

 If you register for credit, you will trek, research, and study.
 There will not be time to do the climbs.

-This expedition runs from July 15-August 20, 2016 and has the following components.
+This expedition runs each summer and has the following components.
 You can sign up for any segments that are sequential starting at the beginning, but because of the need to thoroughly acclimatize, you cannot register for later segments without all those that precede it.

 We get great mountain views during our acclimatization hikes.